kru2710shna/Google-Automation-and-Config-Certi/README.md

   * Understand the difference between production and testing environments
   * Explore how canaries and development environments are helpful when deploying changes
   * Understand the benefits of multiple environments
+---

 3 Automation in the Cloud
+ * Understand and define SaaS, PaaS, and IaaS
+ * Understand the concept of scaling in the cloud and the different ways of scaling
+ * Explain what lift and shift mean when migrating to the cloud
+ * Deploy an instance in the cloud
+ * Understand the difference between auto-scaling and load balancing
+ * Differentiate between orchestration and automation
+ * Define the concept of Infrastructure as Code (IaC)
+---

+4  Cloud Computing